zyf0717/zyf0717.github.io/_posts/2020-07-18-whatsapp-analysis.markdown

 categories: jekyll update
 ---

 A few days back I came across a post whereby the author conducted a thorough analysis of one of his/her WhatsApp chats.
-A quick Google search yielded a few more posts of a similar nature.
+A quick Google search yielded a few more posts similar in nature.
 Analysis was often done in Python or R, and various plotting/graphing packages were used.

 I thought it might be interesting to ultimately create a dashboard using Plotly and Dash rather than simply analysing chats via Jupyter Notebooks.
 Accordingly, this blogpost is the first in a series where I set out some preliminary analysis of WhatsApp chat contents.
 If all goes well, the next blogpost will be about the dashboard process and outcome.